sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 #### ⚪ Fusion
 0. Turn off DynaMesh
-1. Place mesh with insert brush for example, have back faces facing target mesh
+1. Place mesh with insert brush for example, make sure the back faces are facing the target mesh
 2. Create a Polygroup around area where fusion should happen
 3. Clear mask, then clear mask again for fusion